tianzex3/Fraud-Detection/README.md

 ~ 1 million transaction records

 ## The Objective
 The Chief Technology Officer of Broom Solutions, Glinda Broom, has requested your team find the reason for reducetion in revenue.
-After that, provide a review of the credit card fraud detection approach and detail on the model or models being employed.

-## Problem
+## Problem Identified
+Reduction in Revenue;

+Caused By

+Reduction in Transaction;

+Caused By

+Reducrion in Customers;

+Found By

+Customer feedback

 __1. Too Good at Fraud Detection:__
 Broom Solutions current fraud system catches 98% of fraudulent transactions.